-(as amended and restated through July 25, 2024)
+(as amended and restated through October 31, 2024)

-ARTICLE I OFFICES
+ARTICLE I

 - Section 1.
 Registered Office.
-The registered office of the corporation in the State of Delaware shall be located in the City of Wilmington, County of New Castle, at such location as the Board of Directors may determine from time to time. - Section 2.
+The registered office of the corporation in the State of Delaware shall be located in the City of Wilmington, County of New Castle, at such location as the Board of Directors of the corporation (the "Board of Directors") may determine from time to time. - Section 2.
 Other Offices.
 The corporation may also have offices at such other places, both within and without the state of Delaware, as the corporation may from time to time determine or the business of the corporation may require.